-All Sixth Formers are required to take part in PHSE General R.E and enrichment activities.
+All Sixth Formers are required to attend registration, PHSE, General R.E and enrichment activities.
 General R.E takes place on Wednesday.
-We regularly have inputs from our partner universities and other external providers who will give support on a range of topics such as financial management, staying healthy and stress management.
+There will be times in the year where we will have inputs from our partner universities and other external providers, who will give support on a range of topics such as financial management, staying healthy and stress management.